BaptisteH3089/ImbLearning/README.md

 #### With SMOTE

+As before, we implement some oversampling strategies but using SMOTE this time.
+First we use SMOTE only with no parameter which, by default use the _minority_ criterion.
+Then, since documentation on SMOTE advises to combine SMOTE and __undersampling__, we perform it with different parameters.
+When setting a float parameter in SMOTE, it acts like in the oversampling function, i.e. creating new observation untill we reach the wanted ratio.
+On the table below, you can find these strategies and the results obtained where rows combining SMOTE and undersampling are of the form: SMOTE=parameter_smote Under=parameter_undersampling.

+- __Credit card dataset__

 | Strategy             | F1 score | Precision | Recall |
 |-                     |-         |-          |-       |
 | SMOTE only           | 0.7845   | 0.7454    | 0.8302 |